-Going to college, finding a job, starting a business – all are tremendous steps towards a prosperous future.
-But for those living in “asset poverty,” without credit history or even a savings account, those steps seem daunting, if not impossible.
-But Capital Area Asset Builders knows that, through education and planning, the impossible can be possible.
-Since 1997, CAAB has worked with low-income high schoolers aiming for college, single mothers planning to buy their first homes, aspiring entrepreneurs working to launch a business, and individuals hoping to rebuild their credit.
-Classes and one-on-one coaching cover the basics: managing money, saving, investing, understanding credit scores and financial rights.
+For those living in “asset poverty,” without a credit history or even a savings account, taking steps toward a prosperous future can seem daunting.
+But through education and planning, the seemingly impossible becomes possible.
+CAAB works with single mothers planning to buy their first homes, aspiring entrepreneurs working to launch a business, and individuals hoping to rebuild their credit.
+Classes and coaching cover the basics: managing money, saving, investing, understanding credit scores and financial rights.
 Supported savings accounts, capped between $250 and $1,500, help clients save money toward their goals with matches ranging from 2:1 to 5:1 depending on the program.
 Direct cash transfers to individuals and families with low incomes ($827,918 in 2021) mean they can make decisions in their own best interests on the road to prosperity.
 CAAB also provides free tax preparation and ensures that low- and moderate-income residents (5,129 households this year) can access the benefits to which they are entitled.
 In a vital community everyone has incentives and opportunities to save for the future.
 Won't you invest too?

 Headquarters: DC-Ward 2